MicrosoftDocs/visualstudio-docs/docs/ide/solutions-and-projects-in-visual-studio.md

 ---
 title: Solutions and projects
-description: Learn about Visual Studio projects and solutions and learn how to create a new project with the Solution Explorer tool. ms.custom: SEO-VS-2020 ms.date: 12/11/2020 ms.topic: conceptual
+description: Learn about Visual Studio projects and solutions and the differences between them; also, learn how to create new projects for a template and how to view & manage them by using Solution Explorer. ms.custom: SEO-VS-2020 ms.date: 12/11/2020 ms.topic: conceptual